Ready to rock that glow you got from using a self-tanner? But what about your face?

 There are self-tanners that are formulated for use for the body alone.
 Then there are ones like the BBE face tanner above, that are specifically formulated for the face.

-How To Properly Use Self Tanner On The Face
+How To Apply Self Tanner To Your Face

 Step 1: Choose The Right Self Tanner For Your Face